 STOP PRESS!
 Write Stuff during school lock down….

 Find out just how we are continuing to use the Write Stuff approach whilst learning from home:

 We will upload the collaborative story to our news section.
 Get writing Shoscombe!

 As a school we use the Letters and Sounds approach to the early teaching of reading and phonics.
 Letters and Sounds is a phonics resource published by the Department for Education and Skills.
 It aims to build children’s speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
-Phonics is taught by phase rather than age across the school.
 This phonics programme is highly successful, very much enjoyed by the children and helps to encourage a love of books.
 When children are ready reading they are given books to take home which are matched to their phonic knowledge, these are predominantly Oxford University Press books.
 To compliment these books children have guided reading lessons in school, Collins Big Cat books are used for this.
-Precision teach is delivered across the school as an intervention programme for those children not reaching age related expectations with phonics/reading.
+Precision teach is delivered across the school to those children who are not reaching age related expectations with phonics/reading.
 We also hold parent information and open classroom events so that they are able to support their children with the move towards reading.